zalyoung/gitlab-handbook/content/handbook/engineering/_index.md

 Once the team member has shared their coverage issue with their manager, the manager will review the coverage issue and validate assumptions with stakeholders or impacted project DRIs as needed.

 The manager will make a decision on approval or discuss different arrangements or other contingency plans.
-Once the team members manager is comfortable with the coverage issue and time off, they will add a comment to the coverage issue indicating so.
+Once the manager leaves a comment on the coverage issue approving the leave, enter the time off into Workday.

 #### 4. Communicate your time off